reframejs/reframe/docs/overview.template.md

 <br/>

-Reframe supports a wide range of app types.
+Reframe supports a wide range of stacks.
-This means that if you don't know at first what type of app is right for you, that's ok:
+This means that if you don't know at first what stack is right for you, that's ok:
-You can choose an app type at your best guess at first, and later change the type of your app as it becomes clear what you need.
+You can choose a stack with your best guess at first, and later change the stack as it becomes clear what you need.
-(Reframe is designed so that you can easily change the type of your app.)
+(Reframe is designed so that you can easily change the stack.)

-**Full-stack Apps** (Interactive Frontend + Backend + Database/ORM)
+**Full-stack Apps**

-You can create an app that is composed of:
+Stack composed of:
- - Modern interactive Frontend (with React or Vue)
+ - Modern interactive frontend (with React or Vue)
- - Node.js Backend
+ - Node.js backend
- - Node.js ORM (Such as (TypeORM)[https://github.com/typeorm/typeorm].)
+ - Node.js ORM (Such as [TypeORM](https://github.com/typeorm/typeorm).)

 <br/>

 **Frontend + Backend** (SSR apps)

-If you don't need/want an ORM you can as well use Reframe to create a modern interactive frontend + Node.js backend only.
+Stack composed of:
+ - Modern interactive frontend (with React or Vue)
+ - Node.js backend

-By default, Reframe renders your views to HTML as well as to the DOM.
+By default, Reframe renders your pages to both HTML and the DOM.
-The technique of rendering views to both HTML and to the DOM is called SSR (Server-Side Rendering) and plays an important role for performance, SEO, and SMO.
+(It's a technique called SSR (Server-Side Rendering) and plays an important role for performance, SEO, and SMO.)

 <br/>

 **Frontend only** (Static sites)

+Stack composed of:
+ - Modern interactive frontend (with React or Vue)

 Reframe supports creating apps that are composed of only static browser assets (JavaScript files, CSS files, images, fonts, etc.).